PlaceMe-SAS/ngx-geo-api-gouv/projects/ngx-geo-api-gouv-address/README.md

 ## Usage

-### 1. Import the `GeoApiGouvAdressModule`:
+### 1. Import the `GeoApiGouvAddressModule`:

 Finally, you can use ngx-translate in your Angular project.
-You have to import `GeoApiGouvAdressModule.forRoot()` in the root NgModule of your application.
+You have to import `GeoApiGouvAddressModule.forRoot()` in the root NgModule of your application.

 The [`forRoot`](https://angular.io/api/router/RouterModule#forroot) static method is a convention that provides and configures services at the same time.
 Make sure you only call this method in the root module of your application, most of the time called `AppModule`.